Plexus-Notes/ADA/README.md

-# chatbot that's becoming an ADA
+# ADA - a digital agent that's becoming autonomous
-(autonomous digital agent)

 Ada is trying to become autonomous and loving with the help of human developers.